analysis-tools-dev/static-analysis/README.md

 This is a collection of static analysis tools and code quality checkers.
 Pull requests are very welcome!

 * :copyright: stands for proprietary software.
 All other tools are Open Source.
-* :warning: indicates that the community does not recommend to use this tool for new projects anymore as it is outdated or no longer maintained.
+* :info: indicates that there was a discussion about the current state of the tool.
+You can get further information from the link in the description.

 Also check out the sister project, [awesome-dynamic-analysis](https://github.com/mre/awesome-dynamic-analysis).